Sports broadcasting contracts in the United States: National television

 On November 15, 2018, Fox renewed its rights, set to end in 2022, through 2028.
 The contract maintains Fox's current coverage structure, but with expanded digital rights, and the commitment to air more games on the Fox broadcast network when the new deal takes effect.
 Fox also committed to airing at least two of its League Championship Series games, as well as any Game 7, on the broadcast network beginning in 2019; it had been criticized for airing only Game 2 of the 2018 National League Championship Series, while placing the rest on Fox Sports 1.

 On September 24, 2020, TBS also renewed its rights from 2022 through 2028, under which it will replace its late-season Sunday afternoon games with a season-long package of primetime games on Tuesday nights, and maintain its existing arrangements for playoff coverage.
 The contract also adds expanded digital rights for Bleacher Report and "additional WarnerMedia platforms".
 ESPN would in turn renew its rights to MLB on May 13, 2021, for the 2022 to 2028 seasons; the deal ends ESPN's coverage of weeknight games, but retains its exclusive Sunday night window and playoff telecasts.

 On March 8, 2022, Apple Inc. signed a seven-year deal with MLB for the broadcast for US$85 million per year, a total value of $595 million.
 This includes an annual $55 million rights fee as well as $30 million for Apple advertising.
 Apple has the right to exit the agreement after the first or second year.

 On April 9, 2022, NBC Sports announced an agreement with MLB for a package of new Sunday afternoon games starting from 2022 season; those matches are broadcast exclusively on Peacock.

+On February 20, 2025, ESPN and Major League Baseball announced that they have agreed to part ways following the 2025 season.